New Users Get $10 Off

 Extremely close to the action, which is precisely what I desire when going to a live game.

 What I learned from visiting Citi Fieldpay for club access (it’s worth it).
-The tickets that I bought (4th-row section 121) gave me access to three clubs: Delta, Acela, and Caesar’s.
+The tickets I bought (4th row, section 121) gave me access to three clubs: Delta, Acela, and Caesar’s.
 Access to one club is more than enough.
 Here’s my review of the restaurants and clubs.

 The Delta Club